-This proposed rule would affect the following entities, some of which might be small entities: the owners of operators of vessels intending to transit or anchor in the area designated as the safety zone in subparagraph (1) during the date and time the safety zone is being enforced.
+This proposed rule would affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in the area designated as the safety zone in subparagraph (1) during the date and time the safety zone is being enforced.
 This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons.
-The safety zone in this proposed rule will be in effect only for a short period of time.
+The safety zone in this proposed rule would be in effect for short periods of time and only once per year.
 The safety zone has been designed to allow traffic to pass safely around the zone whenever possible and vessels will be allowed to pass through the zone with the permission of the Captain of the Port.